Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Methodology

 Finally, the MEM loss can be computed as follows:

-where $x_i$ stands for a data sample either from the source or the target domain, $\gamma$ is the hyper-parameter (we set the $\gamma$ parameter to 0.1 throughout the whole paper) for $Loss_{pdl}$, $f_{MEM}$ represents the MEM, $L$ denotes the loss function, and $\Theta_{MEM}$ indicate the trainable parameters in MEM.
+where $x_i$ stands for a data sample either from the source or the target domain, $\gamma$ is the hyper-parameter for $Loss_{pdl}$, $f_{MEM}$ represents the operators of MEM, $L$ denotes the loss function, and $\Theta_{MEM}$ indicate the trainable parameters in MEM.